n-bharath-chowdary/DermAi/README.md

 This project is licensed under the MIT License — see the LICENSE file for details.

 ---

-## 🧑‍💻 Author & Maintainer
-👨‍💻 Bharath – @n-bharath-chowdary
-Drop a star ⭐ on the repo if you like it!
+## Drop a star ⭐ on the repo if you like it!

 ---
 ## 🙌 Acknowledgements